tmhieuhuynh/tmhieuhuynh/README.md

 # Hieu Huynh
 Hello everyone 👋 I have just finished my curriculum as an undergraduate student at Fulbright University Vietnam, and have been looking for a PhD position.

-My main study is utilizing Density Functional Theory (DFT) simulation and Machine Learning (ML) to discover various properties of chemical bonds.
+My research has focused on utilizing quantum simulation and machine learning to investigate the structure-property relationships of Lewis acid-base adducts.
 To support my research, I have gained a deep understanding of the physics and chemistry knowledge on molecular and atomic levels.
-Additionally, data analysis and ML skills are two of my proudest strengths for handling not only 2D data but also data with higher dimensionality (e.g., images).
+Additionally, data analysis and programming skills are two of my proudest strengths for handling not only 2D data but also data with higher dimensionality (e.g., images).

 ## Personal Information